yanivkalfa/react-redux-immutable-router-localization/README.md

 ```

 ## note
-config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages.
+config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages. \n
-for example: eng: 'en-US'.
+for example: eng: 'en-US'.\n
 and is required for each new language you add.
 More info on localization codes can be [found here](https://en.wikipedia.org/wiki/Language_localisation)

 ## Localizing text